robthompson16/support-for-early-career-teachers/content/teach-first/year-1-how-can-you-use-assessment-and-feedback-to-greatest-effect/spring-week-5-ect-theory.md

 I used peer assessment when asking pupils to assess practice examination questions.
 When doing this, I made sure that I had a clear mark scheme available to them that was pupil-friendly and accessible.
 This enabled pupils to clearly identify where marks were awarded and how to understand the difference between the levels, so that they could look at how to progress.

 When setting this up in the classroom, I saw it as an evolutionary approach that I would have to build on over time to ensure pupil understanding, avoid working memory overload, and check that the system was being applied correctly.
 I clearly modelled how to give the feedback and spoke aloud about my thought process at each step.
 This helps me to constantly reinforce my expectations.
-For the pupils' first attempt, I also scaffolded their feedback using and corrected their responses where appropriate.
+For the pupils’ first attempt, I also scaffolded their feedback using and corrected their responses where appropriate.
 My pupils soon started to identify ‘this is where I need to improve, this is what I need to improve, this is how I need to improve it’.

 {/details}